top of page

 • Camp Roosevelt (optional but strongly encouraged)

 Activities: In addition to the weekly meetings, there are multiple outings to keep the scouts active and having fun.
-The Troop goes to summer camp for a week, usually in July.
-We also attend Camporees with other troops and venture out on our own for camping trips, visits to the State House in Augusta, attending a Klondike event at Maine Maritime in Castine, and more.
+The Troop goes to summer camp for a week in July.
+We also attend Camporees with other troops and venture out on our own for camping trips, visits to the State House in Augusta, attending a Klondike event at Maine Maritime in Castine, a Camporee at Fort Knox, and more.

 Summer camp is, perhaps the most important of the summer activities.
 It is when the Scouts get to live and learn by the patrol method.
 They learn to work, cook and interact together.
 The scouts take merit badge classes and work on advancement and Scout skills.